phorton1/Arduino-teensyExpression/design/readme_songmachine.md

 - **LOOPER_TRACK** *track_number* - is the functional equivalant of pressing one of the
   four **Track1-4** buttons.
 The behavior of the Looper in response to a Track Button press depends on it's running state and the state of the *DUB* button.
-  On an empty looper, the first press begins *recording* a song, and the second press starts *playing it*.
+  For example, on an empty looper, the first press begins *recording* a song, and the second press starts *playing it*.
 - **LOOPER_CLIP** *clip_num,MUTE/UNMUTE* - mute, or unmute, the given clip (layer)
   within the **currently selected** track.
 - **DUB_MODE** - the DUB mode (in the rPi looper) is a one-shot mode that applies to the *next* Track button that is pressed.
-In the cannonical example, from an empty looper, pressing Track1 once will start recording the first clip on track1, and pressing it again will begin playing that clip.
-But what if you wanted to immediately record the second clip?
-You would **first** press the *DUB_MODE* button (execute the DUB_MODE statement) and **THEN** upon the second Track1 button press, the Looper will not only start playing the 1st clip, but will start recording a second one.
-The *DUB_MODE* button works between tracks too, so that you can, for example, switch to a different track and both start playing it **AND** recording another clip in it, on the next track (subject to loop point considerations)
+In the cannonical example, from an empty looper, pressing Track1 once will start recording the first clip on track1, and pressing it again will begin playing that clip.   *But what if you wanted to immediately record the second clip?*  You would **first** press the *DUB_MODE* button (execute the DUB_MODE statement) and **THEN** upon the second Track1 button press, the Looper will not only start playing the 1st clip, but will start recording a second clip (layer) within the track.
+  The *DUB_MODE* button works between tracks too, so that you can, for example, switch to a different track and both start playing it **AND** recording another clip in it, on the next track (subject to loop point considerations) as opposed to merely playing it.
 - **LOOP_IMMEDIATE** - loop all clips in the current track, immediately, back to their starts (or the last **MARK POINT** if one has been set)
 - **LOOPER_SET_START_MARK** - notify the looper to set a **MARK_POINT** which it will